farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 # Deep JavaScript Foundations
 > **Note:** I collected some important and deep JavaScript foundations.
-Most of this information comes from Kyle Simpson's books (You Don't Know JS series) or courses that I took.
+Most of this information comes from Kyle Simpson's books (You Don't Know JS series), MDN (Mozilla Developer Network) or courses that I took.
 It would help to have a deeper understanding of JavaScript.

 ## Table of Contents